w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Rollups

-Rollups, a layer 2 scaling solution, have been talked about for some time and it's potential to scaling Ethereum.
+Rollups, a layer 2 scaling solution, have been talked about for some time, and their potential to scale Ethereum.
 A layer 2 network of nodes would be responsible for "rolling up" transaction together by batching them before publishing them to the main Ethereum chain.
-A rolled up transaction could inclue 10,000 transactions.
+A rolled-up transaction could include 10,000 transactions.
 Rollups increase TPS and can reduce transaction fees significantly.
 When it comes to implementing it, there are a few different ways to approach the problem.

 ### Optimistic Rollups